-Your remaining 40 credits will be made up of optional modules available in the Department of Modern Languages and European Studies and in the School of Literature and Languages, of which at least 20 credits will be made up of optional modules in Italian.
+Students must take 40 credits of optional modules from a list provided by the Department of Modern Languages and European Studies, of which at least 20 credits will be made up of optional modules in Italian.

 In English Language

 Students must select modules totalling 20 credits from a list available from within the Department of English Language and Applied Linguistics.